CHARLES A. WOOLLEY megalethosscope

 Top Right: Thomas Nevin’s man with a stereoscope (McCullagh Collection)

-Below: Portraits by Thomas Nevin of his parents John and Mary Nevin ca. 1871, taken at The City Photographic Establishment, 140 Elizabeth St. Hobart Town, posed beside the table with distinctive griffin-shaped legs (Shelverton Collection)
+Above: Portraits by Thomas Nevin of his parents John and Mary Nevin ca. 1871-3, taken at The City Photographic Establishment, 140 Elizabeth St. Hobart Town, posed beside the table with the distinctive griffin-shaped legs (Shelverton Collection)

-Walch’s Tasmanian Almanac 1864 with advertisements by Alfred Bock, George Cherry and William Hanson.
+Above: Walch’s Tasmanian Almanac 1864 with advertisements by photographers Alfred Bock and George Cherry and William Hanson’s Furniture House.